rust-lang/rustfmt/Configurations.md

 // commodo consequat.

 // Information on the lorem ipsum can be found at the following url: https://en.wikipedia.org/wiki/Lorem_ipsum.
 Its text is: lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat. struct Foo {}

-/// # This doc comment is a very long header (it starts with a '#').
-Had it not been a header it would have been wrapped.
-But because it is a header, it will not be.
-That is because wrapping a markdown header breaks it. struct Foo {}
 ```